 - Grind all the ingredients in a spice or coffee grinder.
 Sift the spices through a fine-mesh strainer.
 Regrind the coarse mixture left behind in the strainer.
 Repeat.

 Despite cutting down on the chiles and cayenne pepper, this dish still turned out somewhat spicy.
-I think it was a bit too spicy for Alma.
+It was a bit too spicy for Alma.
 Nonetheless, she did eat some of the peas and potatoes.
 She didn’t like the stringy texture of the cabbage though.
+On a second try she tasted the potatoes and the peas and then said it was too spicy.
+I think next time I will leave out the cayenne altogether and see if she will eat it.
+Maybe also dilute her dish with more peas?